syedwshah/John-Lemon-Haunted-Jaunt/README.md

 ##

-Thanks to Unity for the amazing assets used for this project!
+Thanks to Unity for the amazing assets and guide used for this project!